ronikbhaskar/ronikbhaskar.github.io/ronikbhaskar.github.io/source/projects/gallery.md

 <div class="simple-wrapper">
   <div class="text-wrapper">
     <a id="stargazing"></a>
-    <h1>Stargazing - 16 Grid</h1>
+    <h1>Stargazing</h1>
     <p>Alternate title: the universe observing itself.
-Origami seems like a fitting medium for this idea, since both the observer (telescope) and the universe (night sky) are folded from the same sheet of paper.
-Designing a piece that is its own background was an interesting challenge.</p>
+Origami seems like a fitting medium for this idea, since both the observer (telescope) and the universe (night sky) are folded from the same sheet of paper.</p>
     <p>Designed: 09/06/24</p>
   </div>
   <div class="image-container">